Azure/fta-architecturalreview/articles/backup-archive-disaster-recovery.md

 * **Do you have a current Xen Infrastructure for which you want to provide a DR capability?**

-    Understand that Azure Site Recovery can provide an option to protect Xendesktop Infrastructure.<br><br>See further details in the associated Citrix whitepaper.
+    Understand that Azure Site Recovery can provide an option to protect Xendesktop Infrastructure.

+    See further details in the associated Citrix whitepaper.

     > [https://www.citrix.com/content/dam/citrix/en_us/documents/white-paper/xenapp-and-xendesktop-using-microsoft-azure-site-recovery.pdf](https://www.citrix.com/content/dam/citrix/en_us/documents/white-paper/xenapp-and-xendesktop-using-microsoft-azure-site-recovery.pdf)